Vectors

 Both of these cases depend on reading spatial data and its non-spatial correlates to determine what information should be displayed.

-This is why Feature
+This is why Feature exists.

 Due to the regular need to ship features from database to client or from client to server, the standards for sending and receiving geometries are widely adopted and well documented.
 Chief among the standards developed for exactly this need is GeoJson